 - Fine particulate matter is one of the primary air pollutants that impact health.
-It is a mix of solid and liquid droplets that get into the air via emissions from factories, power plants and vehicles (including airplanes).
-Some particles, such as dust, dirt, soot or smoke, are large enough to be visible; others are microscopic.
-When inhaled, these particles can affect the body’s heart and lungs, causing serious health issues.
+It is a mix of solid and liquid droplets that get into the air via emissions from factories, power plants and vehicles (including cars and airplanes).
+Particles such as dust, dirt, soot or smoke are large enough to be visible.
+Others are microscopic.
+When inhaled, these particles can be powerful asthma triggers.
+They affect breathing and lung function.

-- Emissions also send up into the air large levels of heat-trapping greenhouse gases, such as carbon dioxide, methane and nitrous oxide, which are then trapped in the Earth’s atmosphere.
+- Emissions also send up into the air large levels of heat-trapping greenhouse gas, such as carbon dioxide, methane and nitrous oxide.
+These emissions are then trapped in the Earth’s atmosphere.
 As a result, the planet is unable to cool off effectively from the sun.
 This alters our weather patterns.
 It can cause more dramatic weather events such as soaring temperatures, hurricanes, flooding, droughts and wildfires.

-- Mild winters cause plants, flowers and trees to bloom earlier, releasing more pollen and mold spores into the air and leading to longer and more potent allergy seasons.
-Both pollen and mold spores are common asthma and allergy triggers.
+- Mild winters cause plants, flowers and trees to bloom earlier.
+They release more pollen and mold spores into the air.
+This leads to longer and more potent allergy seasons.
+Both pollen and outdoor mold spores are common asthma and allergy triggers.

-- When power plant, factory and vehicle emissions mix with heat and sunlight, it forms smog (also called ground level ozone.)
+- When power plant, factory and vehicle emissions mix with heat and sunlight, it forms smog.
+(This is also called ground level ozone.)
 This is air that contains harmful chemicals and can irritate your respiratory system.
-It is a powerful asthma irritant most prevalent in urban areas.
+It is a powerful asthma irritant especially common in urban areas.

-- Talk with your healthcare provider about how to prevent symptoms on days when the pollen counts are high or air quality is poor.
-Make sure you have an updated Asthma Action Plan and know what triggers to avoid.
-If breathing problems occur, ask if you need to adjust your medication.
+- Talk with your healthcare provider about how to prevent asthma and allergy symptoms on days when the pollen counts are high or air quality is poor.
+Make sure you have an updated Asthma Action Plan and know your triggers to avoid.
+If breathing problems occur during weather changes, ask if you need to adjust your medication.

 - Monitor local air quality reports every day and take warnings seriously.
 Check out our Asthma and Allergy Forecast daily.
-Visit the National Allergy Bureau at aaaai.org/nab for pollen counts and the Environmental Protection Agency’s www.airnow.gov for daily air quality updates in your hometown.
+Visit the National Allergy Bureau for pollen counts.
+Check the Environmental Protection Agency’s AirNow air quality forecast for daily air quality updates in your hometown.
 Using these reports can help you plan our day.

-- Minimize allergens and irritants inside your home, especially the bedroom.
+- Keep outdoor allergens and irritants out of your home, especially the bedroom.
 Keep doors and windows closed as much as possible.
-Air conditioning keeps air cool and dry; electrostatic, pleated or allergy-proof filters help reduce circulation of allergens.
-Shower in the evening to remove pollen that collects on your body or in your hair.
-Do not re-wear clothes you wore outside without putting them in the wash.
+Air conditioning keeps air cool and dry.
+Electrostatic, pleated or allergy-proof filters can help reduce circulation of allergens.
+Shower every evening to remove pollen that collects on your body or in your hair.
+Do not re-wear clothes you wore outside without putting them in the wash first.

-- Help slow climate change by using less energy at home.
+- Help slow climate change by using less energy at home or choosing renewable energy.
 Seal and insulate your home.
 Mow your lawn in the evening to prevent ozone formation during the day, or use an electric mower.
 Use energy-efficient light bulbs.
 Turn off lights and unplug TVs, computers and gadgets when not in use.
 Consider installing solar panels on your roof – although expensive, they may be well worth it in the long run, depending on your family’s finances.